How to Stay Warm in a Tent Without Electricity

 Why Self-Powering Matters in a Tent

+When camping without electricity, every extra power accessory matters.
 A power station adds weight.
 A vehicle battery may not be close enough.
 Long cables can be inconvenient.
 Cold weather can reduce battery performance.

 A self-powering diesel heater helps solve part of this problem by generating power while heating and helping recharge its built-in batteries.